 Image Credit: Lizgard

 Arguably, there is no other perennial to grow in shade than the Hosta.
-These are clump forming ornamental plant that are grown mostly due to its attractive foliage.
+These are clump forming ornamental plants that are grown mostly due to their attractive foliage.
 The plant originates in Asia and is available in more than 40 different varieties.

 19. Jacob’s Ladder